-Ergonomically designed keyboards to minimise the risk of OOS are available to reduce the strain (eg. Microsoft Natural Keyboard).
+- Use an ergonomically designed keyboard to minimise the risk of OOS; these are available to reduce the strain.

 The hand should not feel cramped when gripping the mouse.
 Buttons should not cause the fingers or hand to be cramped.

-Support surface should be flat and on same level surface as keyboard support surface.
+The support surface should be flat and on the same level surface as the keyboard support.